-All students and employees are assigned a Bethel email address once they have created their Bethel Community Account.
-It is important for students to check their Bethel email for pertinent communication from faculty and administration on a regular basis.
+Once they have created their Bethel Community Account, all students and employees are assigned a Bethel email address.
+Bethel Seminary uses the Bethel community email account for all official correspondence.
+Therefore, it is essential for students to check their Bethel email for pertinent communication from faculty and administration on a regular basis, and to use their Bethel email for official correspondence.
 Bethel email may be rerouted to a home or business email address, if necessary.